 NO, NO, NO.

 Talk about out of my comfort zone, Yikes.
 Here I was a person who has delivered over 800 professional speeches, and I was terrified to do five minutes in a comedy club.
-But I one thing I teach others is to “Try New Things”.
-To be congruent with myself I had to follow my own advice.
+But the one thing I teach others is to “Try New Things”.
+To be congruent with myself, I had to follow my own advice.